 into a broad U-shape by rivers of ice that retreated some 10,000 years ago, Many Glacier features granite crags, waterfalls glissading from icy ledges high above, and alpine lakes set like gems in the rocky backdrop.
 We readily see why the Blackfeet gave the name "Backbone of the World" to the greater Glacier Park ecosystem.
 Keep an eye out for black bears and grizzlies feeding among the bushes in avalanche chutes, mountain goats and bighorn sheep perched on cliffs, and elk grazing in the meadows.
 The iconic Many Glacier Hotel, where we spend the night, was built in 1915 as a grand Swiss-style chalet meant to complement its setting in the "American Alps," in the vision of the rail barons who constructed it.
 It sits regally on the edge of Swiftcurrent Lake, overlooking a panorama of crenellated

 peaks.
-Walks, hikes and boat rides take us right into the natural environs and close to an active glacier, an experience that future visitors may be less likely to have as global climate change hastens the melting of the park's permanent ice features.
+Walks and hikes take us right into the natural environs and close to an active glacier, an experience that future visitors may be less likely to have as global climate change hastens the melting of the park's permanent ice features.

 Day 8: Going-to-the-Sun Road / Lake McDonald

 An engineering marvel completed in 1932, Going-to-the-Sun Road twists and climbs around Glacier's granite spine all the way to the Continental Divide.
 Waterfall spray creates rainbows as streams pour off rock precipices, while serrated peaks poke the blue sky.
 On the summit at

 Logan Pass, we wander trails through alpine tundra thick with white bear grass and avalanche lilies, looking for mountain goats and bighorn sheep and listening for the whistle of hoary marmots darting among the rocks.
 Cresting